Nice to meet you.

 Even if you share relevant, useful content and have explicit permission to contact them, recipients can still mark your email spam.
 They may be organizing and cleaning up a cluttered inbox, may have forgotten you, or just made a mistake.

-Spam filters are pretty intuitive and observe every email activity.
+Spam filters are pretty intuitive and can be used to observe every email activity.
 When recipients flag some of your messages, all future emails are automatically filtered as spam.

 Worse, AI-driven algorithms behind automatic anti-spam filters on popular email services like Gmail, Outlook, and Yahoo collect data for improvements.
 Your emails can look spam even to people who haven't flagged them.